Sonar: Bathymetric mapping

 Side-scan sonars can be used to derive maps of seafloor topography (bathymetry) by moving the sonar across it just above the bottom.
-Low frequency sonars such as GLORIA have been used for continental shelf wide surveys while high frequency sonars are used for more detailed surveys of smaller areas.
+Low-frequency sonars such as GLORIA have been used for continental shelf-wide surveys, while high-frequency sonars are used for more detailed surveys of smaller areas.

 Hull-mounted multibeam echosounders on large surface vessels produce swathes of bathymetric data in near real time.
 One example, the General Instrument "Seabeam" system, uses a projector array along the keel to ensonify the bottom with a fan beam.
 Signals from a hydrophone array mounted athwartships are processed to synthesize multiple virtual fan beams crossing the projector beam at right angles.

 Sonar imaging

 Creating two and three-dimensional images using sonar data.

 Sub-bottom profiling

-Powerful low frequency echo-sounders have been developed for providing profiles of the upper layers of the ocean bottom.
-One of the most recent devices is Innomar's SES-2000 quattro multi-transducer parametric SBP, used for example in the Puck Bay for underwater archaeological purposes.
+Powerful low-frequency echo-sounders have been developed for providing profiles of the upper layers of the ocean bottom.
+One of the most recent devices is Innomar's SES-2000 quattro multi-transducer parametric SBP, used, for example, in Puck Bay for underwater archaeological purposes.